National Week of Service

 - Share the Skill: Work with your local community center to setup a class where you teach local folks a particular skill of yours (e.g. social media marketing, accounting, etc.)

-- Odd Jobs: Provide hands-on service to your University or College’s faculty or staff.
+- Odd Jobs: Provide hands-on service to residents of your local community.
 Examples include raking leaves, shoveling snow, organizing firewood, etc.

 - Event Preparation Work with a philanthropic organization to help prepare or execute for upcoming fundraising events they may have.
 This could include preparing registration materials, setting up space, distributing supplies, or coordinating logistics.

 Opportunities are not limited to this list.
 We highly encourage you to look at the needs of your community and find an appropriate initiative that will address those needs.
 Continuing a project that had been undertaken in years past is also encouraged.